oelizondo/Sofia/readme.md

 Sofia makes your app fast by adding jQuery and Angular CDNs to your app.
 We thought a lot about this, and we came to the conclusion that a CDN saves your app from bloat and unnecessary weight.

 ###Gulp
-The Designated task runner for Sofia is [Gulp](http://gulpjs.com/).
+The designated task runner for Sofia is [Gulp](http://gulpjs.com/).
 It's amazingly easy to set up and will get you started in a fly.
 You don't have to worry about a thing, we'll take it from here and make sure you have Gulp and start working right away!
 If you don't use Gulp as your task runner, simply tell Sofia you don't want it at the installation setup :3

+Packages that come with Sofia:

+* gulp-sass
+* gulp-plumber
+* gulp-watch
+* gulp-babel
+* gulp-live-server

+###Version Control
+Sofia uses an agile approach when it comes to versioning your software.
+When using Sofia for a new project, we create an initial branch and then change to a Dev branch.
+We do this with the purpose of validating and making sure everthing's in place before making an important push.

+###Pushing to Gh-pages

+When you type in

+###Update for this version
+In version 0.1.0, Sofia made the following changes:

+1. Switched CoffeeScript to JavaScript.
+2. Switch to [Google Hosted Libraries](https://developers.google.com/speed/libraries/).
+(We're trying it out.)

+###Version
+Sofia is currently in version:

+* 0.1.0

 ##Contributing
 1. Fork!